Woody Meadow Trial at Cuming Reserve

 • Completion Date03 May 2024

-A trial Woody Meadow will be planted in Yarraville's Cuming Reserve in a collaborative effort between Council, Footscray High School students, and the Green Guerrilla Group.
+A trial Woody Meadow was planted in Yarraville's Cuming Reserve in May 2024 in collaboration between Council, Footscray High School students, the Green Guerrilla Group, and the University of Melbourne.

 The Woody Meadow Project, led by the University of Melbourne Green Infrastructure Research Group, aims to create low-maintenance and high aesthetic landscapes using Australian Native plants.

-This initiative has resulted in the trial establishment of a diverse Woody Meadow in Cuming Reserve, featuring carefully selected plant species known for their resilience and adaptability to the local environment, contributing to the biodiversity.
+This led to a Woody Meadow trial in Cuming Reserve, featuring carefully selected shrub species known for their resilience and adaptability to the local environment and contributing to biodiversity in the area.

 Linking to the Urban Forest Strategy, this initiative contributes to key objectives, including adapting to climate change and maximising environmental outcomes.